-The sound insulation of a concrete wall is generally improved by adding an insulating material (for instance mineral wool) protected by a waterproof facing.
-This forms a mass-spring-mass system which has a natural resonance frequency at which we observe reduced performance relative to the substrate but above which there is an increase in this performance.
-If this natural frequency is incorrectly situated in the interval of useful frequencies, the overall performances of the wall equipped with the reinforcing complex may decrease relative to that of the bare wall.
-Mineral wool that is sprayed directly onto the concrete also has a resonance frequency which can have an unfavourable effect.
-If the mineral wool is sprayed onto wire mesh fixed to the concrete and separated by a sheet of kraft paper, the resonance frequency is "poorly communicated" to the substrate and there is little loss of insulation at this frequency.
-We then observe an improvement in the performances of the support at higher frequencies.
+Reinforcement of the acoustic insulation of a concrete wall is most often done by adding a complex consisting of an insulator (mineral wool for example) protected by a waterproof facing.
+A mass-spring-mass system is thus formed which has a natural resonance frequency at which there is a reduction in performance relative to that of the support but above which there is an increase in this performance.
+If this natural frequency is poorly located in the range of useful frequencies, the overall performance of the wall equipped with the reinforcement complex risks being reduced compared to that of the bare wall.
+The mineral wool projected directly onto the concrete also has a frequency resonance which can have an adverse effect.

-Sound absorption contributes to correcting the sound levels in the room in which the source of the noise is located.
-It reduces the level of reverberation of the sounds in this room, for example a compressor room or a discotheque.
+Acoustic absorption contributes to the acoustic correction of the room in which the noise source is located.
+It makes it possible to reduce the reverberation of sounds in the room, whether it is, for example, a compressor room or a discotheque.

-The absorption performance of a product is expressed in the form of an absorption coefficient alpha Sabine (αs) which is a function of the frequency su of the noise or a weighted coefficient αw.
-The closer the value to 1, the better the absorption.
+The absorption performance of a product is expressed in the form of an alpha Sabine absorption coefficient depending on the frequency of the sound or a weighted coefficient.
+The closer the value is to 1, the better the absorption.

-Even though at some frequencies laboratories give results that are slightly above 1 (essentially due to the relevance of the Sabine formula and possibly the edge effects of the tested sample), it is recommended that these results be limited to 1 since they cannot absorb more than they receive.
+Even if the laboratories give, for certain frequencies, results slightly higher than 1 (essentially due to the relevance of Sabine's formula, and possibly the edge effects of the sample tested), it is advisable to limit them to 1, because one cannot absorb more than you receive.